davidangelov/hpce-2015-cw1/README.md

 determines how "edgey" a pixel is http://en.wikipedia.org/wiki/Sobel_operator.

 Add a function `+effects/scharr_scalar.m` which implements a per-pixel edge detection kernel.
-The function should calclate the vertical and horizontal strength G_x and G_y, then combine them into the output pixel using the mapping:
+The function should calculate the vertical and horizontal strength G_x and G_y (as defined in the [Formulation](https://en.wikipedia.org/wiki/Sobel_operator#Formulation) section of the wikipedia article), then combine them into the output pixel using the mapping:

     G = sqrt(G_x^2+G_y^2);
     pixel = min(G/8, 1);

 An example of reference output is included as `+effects/cameraman.scharr.ref.png`, which I generated using the code: